 24. Kake di Hatti $ (Vegetarian)

 Vegetarians this restaurant is for you!
 Kake di Hatti is completely vegetarian, unusual for Old Delhi.
-It’s a very casual dhaba at the top of Chandni Chowk near Fatehpuri Masjid and around the corner from the famous spice market, Khari Baoli.
+It’s a very casual dhaba at the top of Chandni Chowk, around the corner from the famous spice market, Khari Baoli.

 The restaurant shot to international fame when Jamie Oliver visited and declared it the “king of naan.”
 Indeed, they make a tandoori naan large enough for 3 people; apparently the largest in India.
-I usually order the dal makhani with rice, but in winter I always get sarson ka saag and makki ki roti (creamed mustard leaves with corn flour rotis) – they make one of the best in the entire city.
+I usually order the dal makhani with rice, but in winter I always get sarson ka saag and makki ki roti (creamed mustard leaves with corn flour rotis).
+They make one of the best sarson ka saags in Delhi.

 25. Giani’s di Hatti $ (Vegetarian)

-Giani’s is one of India’s best ice cream chains.
+Giani’s is one of Delhi’s best ice cream spots.
 I was surprised to find this shop in Old Delhi which turned out to be the original Giani’s from 1956.
 This location is known for rabri faluda.
 Rabri faluda is an Indian dessert made by layering sweet vermicelli with rabri and nuts.

 Even though this location sells chole bhatura, don’t get it here (Kanwarji Raj Kumar Bhatura Junction just down Chandni Chowk Road is the best place for that).
 But definitely do get the rabri faluda or ice cream – they will not disappoint.